Hyde v Hyde

 Hyde v Hyde is a landmark case of the English Court of Probate and Divorce.
-The case was heard 20 March 1866 before Lord Penzance, and established the common law definition of marriage.
+The case was heard on 20 March 1866 before Lord Penzance, and established the common law definition of marriage.
+The case clearly spelled out the characteristics of marriage, such as a voluntary union involving one woman and one man for life and 'to the exclusion of all others'.
+However, it fails to confine the “juristic” or constitutional idea of marriage, giving a broad definition of marriage.

 Facts of the case

 John Hyde, an English Mormon who had been ordained to the priesthood of the Church of Jesus Christ of Latter-day Saints (LDS Church), brought an action of divorce against his wife, Lavinia, for adultery.
 He had left the LDS Church and began to write and publish anti-Mormon material, a move that caused him to be excommunicated from the LDS Church.
 His wife left him, and subsequently remarried in Utah Territory, which was the basis for his suit for divorce.
 The court denied his petition on the grounds that the relationship he had entered into did not constitute a marriage under the law of England.

 Judgement

 Citing Warrender v.
-Warrender, Lord Penzance found that institutions in foreign countries (including marriage) cannot be considered as valid under English law, unless they resemble the equivalent English institution.
+Warrender, Lord Penzance found that institutions in foreign countries (including marriage) cannot be considered valid under English law, unless they resemble the equivalent English institution.
 With respect to marriage, English law could therefore not recognise either polygamy or concubinage as marriage.
 Similarly, he found that cultural traditions of which the court had no knowledge could not form the basis for a court decision.
 The court dismissed John Hyde's claim.

 The case established the common law definition of marriage.
-Lord Penzance pronounced:
+Lord Penzance stated:

-"I conceive that marriage, as understood in Christendom, may for this purpose be defined as the voluntary union for life of one man and one woman, to the exclusion of all others".